y-js/y-xml/README.md

   * Transform this Element to a DOM Element and create a two-way binding.
 All changes that are applied on the DOM Element will be reflected in the Y.Xml Element and vice versa.

 ##### DOM Reference
-The following methods are supported on the dom (for two way binding)
+The following methods are supported on DOM Elements (for two way binding)

 * .insertBefore
 * .appendChild